todogroup/governance/onboarding/general-member.md

 # General Member Onboarding

-This guide should provide your company representatives helpful onboarding resources once your [TODO General Membership Application](https://todogroup.org/join/) has been validated and processed.
+This guide should provide your organizaiton's representatives helpful onboarding resources once your [TODO General Membership Application](https://todogroup.org/join/) has been validated and processed.